Orikami Efficiently Deploys Digital Biomarker App by Collaborating Across Providers, Patients, and Developers

-Orikami BV Applies CTTI's Novel Endpoints Recommendations
+Orikami Applies CTTI's Novel Endpoints Recommendations

 2. Define the scope of assessment and determine if identification of fatigue as a biomarker will positively affect MS patients.
 For example, even if fatigue could be better tracked, would it improve the lives of patients?
 Since fatigue is highly correlated with MS disease progression, improved identification of this health aspect could trigger a meaningful change in treatment that may improve patient lives.

 3. Find the appropriate and exact measurement for fatigue.
 Was eye movement and reaction time the right concept of interest to target?
 Orikami's research concluded that delayed visual response was in fact a significant indicator.

 4. Find the right mobile technology.
 Should Orikami work with only one platform, or could they target a diverse range of devices?
 Is the front-end camera theoretically capable in terms of framerate, contrast sensitivity, and resolution?